FO-nTTaX/liquipedia-scripts/README.md

 * autologin for liquipedia (Greasemonkey/Tampermonkey)
 * script to query and compute the editcount of a user
 * script to remove w3schools from google results
+* pywikibot family file for liquipedia
+* pywikibot script to expand templates and store result in page